- Position: full shady or partial shade

 Pruning Hosta (Plantain lily).
 Cut back the faded flower spikes after flowering.
 Hostas die back naturally in late autumn.
 Cut off damaged, yellow or dead leaves at the end of the growing season.

 Add plenty of organic matter to the soil before planting.
 Hostas don’t like to dry out.
-Apply a 5cm layer of garden compost or leaf mould around the base of the plant.
+Apply a 5cm layer of garden compost or leaf mould around the base of the plant in spring.

 A covering of mulch will keep moisture in the soil.